CharliePT/rps/README.md

 # rps
 Rock, paper, scissors

-rps - rock, paper, scissors game
+rps.js - rock, paper, scissors game

-rpsls - rock, paper, scissors, lizard, spock game
+rpsls.js - rock, paper, scissors, lizard, spock game

 in order to run each you will need to install chalk